-There are seven counties or parts thereof with resident Class N or nonresident Class NN antlerless deer hunting with prior application in 2020.
-One wildlife management area (WMA) and five state forests (SFs) have a limited number of Class N or Class NN stamps for antlerless deer hunting (see page 19).
-To be eligible to hunt in one of these counties or on one of these WMAs or SFs, an application must be submitted online by August 14, 2020.
+There are six counties or parts thereof with resident Class N or nonresident Class NN antlerless deer hunting with prior permit application in 2021 (see pages 16 and 20).
+One wildlife management area (WMA), National Forest in Randolph and Pocahontas counties and two state forests (SFs) have a limited number of Class N or Class NN stamps for antlerless deer hunting (see page 20).
+To be eligible to hunt in one of these counties or on one of these WMAs, portions of National Forest or SFs, an application must be submitted online by August 13, 2021.
 Resident landowners do not need a permit to hunt on their own land.
-Successful applicants will receive notification from the DNR by mail and applicants can check online at wvhunt.com beginning August 21.
-See pages 17-18 and 19 for antlerless regulations on WMAs and other public lands.
+Successful applicants will receive notification from the DNR by mail and applicants can check online at WVdnr. gov beginning August 20.
+See pages 18, 19 and 20 for antlerless regulations on WMAs and other public lands.